Best Remote Work Security Practices Every Employee Has to Know

 Regularly back up data

 While it's crucial to purge files from your device regularly, it's also essential to ensure you don't lose the important ones.
-By backing up your data, you can protect yourself even if your device is lost or stolen.
+By removing your personal information from the internet and backing up your data, you can protect yourself even if your device is lost or stolen.
 In addition, if you ever become a victim of ransomware, backup data helps make sure your company isn’t inconvenienced during the investigation.

 In general, there are two main ways to backup data: hardware and software.
 For example, you can use a USB, external hard drive, or cloud storage service for your important files and documents.